Information important to you as a consumer is posted here.

 The college will submit student and parent federal loan information to the National Student Loan Data System (NSLDS).
 This information will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.
 You can find a detailed history of your federal loans on this site.
 For questions please contact the Financial Aid Office at 503.399.5018 or email.

 Private education loans (aka alternative loans) are loans available through a bank or credit union.
 Please keep in mind the terms and conditions of federal loans may be more favorable than the provisions of the private education loans and our office would recommend considering utilizing full federal loan eligibility prior to considering the use of a private education loan to finance their education.
-Self-Certification forms for private education loans can be found on this website.
+Self-Certification forms, if needed, can be requested from your lender or by contacting the financial aid office.
 Chemeketa does not participate in any preferred lender arrangements and does not endorse or recommend any particular lender.
 Students pursuing private educational loans should carefully investigate the costs and benefits for the loan and the reputation of the lender before making any decisions about applying for a private loan.
 For questions please contact the Financial Aid Office at 503.399.5018 or email.

 The Ombudsman’s office is a resource for borrowers to use when other approaches to resolving student loan problems have failed.
 Borrowers should first attempt to resolve complaints by contacting the school, company, agency, or office directly involved.
 If the borrower has made a reasonable effort to resolve the problem through normal processes and has not been successful, he or she should contact the FSA Ombudsman-